tlswg/tls13-spec/draft-ietf-tls-tls13.md

 HMAC
 : HMAC {{RFC2104}} using the Hash algorithm for the handshake.
+As noted above: the HMAC input can generally be implemented by a running hash.

 finished_label
 : For Finished messages sent by the client, the string